 Knowingly making a false statement to the Department of Motor Vehicles is prosecuted as making a false affidavit (CRS 42-2-137).
 An example is putting inaccurate driving record information on a license application.
 A class 2 misdemeanor traffic offense, making a false affidavit carries 10 to 90 days in jail and/or $150 to $300 in fines.10

 Are you facing perjury charges?
-We are here to help.
-We create attorney-client relationships throughout Colorado, including Denver, Greeley, Colorado Springs, Arapahoe County, and more.
+Our criminal defense lawyers are here to help.
+We practice throughout Colorado, including Denver, Greeley, Colorado Springs, Arapahoe County, and more.
 We defend against all types of criminal charges from DUI / DWAI, domestic violence, and sex crimes to restraining order violations, tampering, and criminally negligent homicide.